sighjs/sigh/README.md

   ]
 }
 ```
-This pipeline would glob files matching src/\*.js and transpile them with babel, then concatenate that output together with the files matching vendor/\*.js followed by 'bootstrap.js' as the "all" and "glob" plugins preserve order.
+This pipeline would glob files matching `src/\*.js` and transpile them with babel, then concatenate that output together with the files matching `vendor/\*.js` followed by `bootstrap.js` as the `all` and `glob` plugins preserve order.
 Finally the concatenated resource is uglified and written to the directory dist/assets.

-Running "sigh -w" would compile all the files then watch the directories and files matching the glob patterns for changes.
+Running `sigh -w` would compile all the files then watch the directories and files matching the glob patterns for changes.
 Each plugin caches resources and only recompiles the files that have changed.

-sigh plugins are injected into the variables defined at the top of the file. "all", "glob", "concat", "write" and "babel" are built-in (for now) whereas uglify is found by scanning package.json for dependency and devDependency entries of the format "sigh-\*".
+sigh plugins are injected into the variables defined at the top of the file. `all`, `glob`, `concat`, `write` and `babel` are built-in (for now) whereas uglify is found by scanning package.json for dependency and devDependency entries of the format `sigh-\*`.

 ### Running sigh